ckhole25/AWD--SEATWORK-1-CINEMA-RESERVATION-HC-25/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - The project is all about having a cinema reservation with 2 movies previewing and 10 seats that are functioning
-- Whats the purpose
+- Whats the purpose - to have a functioning cinem reservation website
 - What are key components
 - What technology used and how it is used
+-HTML
+-CSS
+-JS
 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->